If you work with electrical systems, chances are you’ve seen or worked with an electrical schematic drawing at some point.

-If you see a number next to a letter, this means that there are multiple versions of the same component in the circuit.
-For instance, you would label multiple resistors as R1, R2, R3, and so on.
-When you read a schematic, you’ll also see different lines connecting the various symbols.
+If you see a number next to a letter, multiple versions of the same component are in the circuit.
+For instance, you would label multiple resistors as R1, R2, R3, etc. When you read a schematic, you’ll see different lines connecting the symbols.
 Nets and nodes are used to represent the relationship between different components in a circuit.
-Nets are straight lines.
+The nets are straight lines.

-Sometimes, an artist may distinguish a net from other lines by assigning a unique color to it.
-Nodes can be found at junctions and are created when wires get split into two different directions.
-Drawn as dots, nodes are placed at the intersection of different wires to show that they are connected to each other.
+Sometimes, an artist may distinguish a net from other lines by assigning a unique color.
+Nodes can be found at junctions and are created when wires split into two directions.
+Drawn as dots, nodes are placed at the intersection of different wires to show they are connected.
 If no dot is drawn, there is no connection between the wires.
 They are just passing by each other.

 Designs do vary in complexity according to the specific project.
 Alternative symbols and variants may be used across different companies.
-For instance, the International Electrotechnical Commission and Institute of Electrical and Electronics Engineers each use a different set of symbols to represent the same components.
+For instance, the International Electrotechnical Commission and the Institute of Electrical and Electronics Engineers use different symbols to represent the same components.

-That’s why all of the members of the team must know how to assess and analyze an electrical schematic drawing.
+That’s why all team members must know how to assess and analyze an electrical schematic drawing.
 Otherwise, you may suffer from miscommunication and other issues that could delay the launch of your project.

-Familiarizing yourself with different types of diagrams can also be extremely beneficial for you and your team:
+Familiarizing yourself with different types of diagrams can also be highly beneficial to you and your team:

 CAD designers are typically well-versed in several different software programs.
 The most popular programs used by designers and firms include:

 ● TinyCAD: TinyCAD is a free, open-source program for drawing circuit diagrams.
 This popular program runs under Windows.
 It encourages sharing and collaboration by inviting designers to upload useful symbols that may benefit others in their drawings.
 You can find a support forum, symbol search, and various tutorials on their website.
-New versions of TinyCAD are also installed on a regular basis and can be downloaded for free.
+New versions of TinyCAD are also installed regularly and can be downloaded for free.

-● Scheme-it: Scheme-it offers all of the resources and tools your team needs to build a proper electronic circuit diagram.
-Included in the progream is an electronic symbol library and a Digi-Key component catalog.
+● Scheme-it: Scheme-it offers the resources and tools your team needs to build a proper electronic circuit diagram.
+The program includes an electronic symbol library and a Digi-Key component catalog.
 Designers can also keep track of different parts used for a design with the program’s built-in materials manager.
-Scheme-it can be run on any major web browser without having to download any plug-ins.
-However, if you want to share and save any designs, you’ll need to register for a membership.
+Scheme-it can be run on any major web browser without downloading any plug-ins.
+However, you must register for a membership to share and save designs.

 ● AutoCAD: AutoCAD is another popular design software for creating 2D and 3D drawings.
 Users can download a free trial of the software.
-However, you will have to pay for the program on a monthly or yearly basis.
-A 3-year payment option is also available, and is considered to offer the best value for buyers.
-AutoCAD allows you to draft and design various 2D geometry and 3D models, automate tasks like counting or comparing drawings, and add apps and APIs to further enhance its use.
+However, you will have to pay for the program monthly or yearly.
+A 3-year payment option is also available and offers the best value for buyers.
+AutoCAD allows you to draft and design various 2D geometry and 3D models, automate tasks like counting or comparing drawings, and add apps and APIs to enhance its use further.

 An electrical schematic drawing is an essential blueprint for many types of projects.
-You want to make sure your schematic drawing is finished correctly and on-time.
-Our pool of pre-vetted designers and artists are ready to help you jumpstart your project.
+You want to ensure your schematic drawing is finished correctly and on time.
+Our pool of pre-vetted designers and artists will help you jumpstart your project.

 Finding the right freelancers to handle your electrical schematic drawings is no small task.
 You need to find a designer whose skills and knowledge meet your firm’s needs.